back to top

 Macro Lens Alternatives You Can Use

-The only downside of macro attachments is that they often disable your lens’s autofocus.
+The only downside of macro attachments is that they often disable your lens’ autofocus.
 That means you’ll need to adjust your focus ring manually to get sharp images.
-But that’s a small price to pay as compared to buying an expensive dedicated macro lens.
+But that’s a small price to pay compared to buying an expensive macro lens.

 Camera Settings for Macro Eye Photography

-Producing magical macro photos of eyes doesn’t end in using a macro lens.
-You also need to make sure that you have the proper camera settings to ensure you get the sharpest images.
+Producing magical macro photos of eyes doesn’t begin and end with using a macro lens.
+You need to know the right camera settings to get the most out of it!
+Continue reading to learn how to set each of the three settings that make up the exposure triangle.

 ISO